-Having said that, all diabetics are different; some can enjoy brown rice, others can't; russet potatoes are to be avoided by all along with refined starches as they cause an immediate spike in blood glucose; the trick is to do a test about sixty minutes after a meal of new potatoes; if it hasn't returned close to the pre dinner levels after three then you too should avoid them.
+Having said that, all diabetics are different; some can enjoy brown rice, others can't; russet potatoes are to be avoided by all, along with refined starches, as they cause an immediate spike in blood glucose; the trick is to do a test about sixty minutes after a meal of new potatoes; if it hasn't returned close to the pre-dinner levels then you too should avoid them.

 Your spuds are controversial if you are insulin resistant; the problem is a vast difference in the glycemic index and load between different varieties.
-Boiled russets and particularly french fries are simply a disaster for diabetics, and actually not good for any of us; those that have no desire to be injecting themselves in the future.
+Boiled russets and particularly french fries are simply a disaster for diabetics, and actually not good for any of us.

 That extra sugar that is being let loose in the blood attaches to the red blood cells, forming what is known as an AGE; it's very damaging to blood vessels, nerves and the retina of the eye.

-The joy of new potatoes is that they can be enjoyed in moderation by many diabetics; and, for all those who love a spud, those straight from the garden are so lovely.
+The joy of new potatoes is that they can be enjoyed in moderation by many diabetics; and, for all those who love a spud, those straight from the garden are so tasty.

 What exactly can be called a new potato?
 Marketers cheat and in the UK some spuds that had been in storage for over six month were being marketed, so it's a case of buyer beware.